LeonardosGitHub/agility2018_iControl_LX_Lab/docs/_build/html/_sources/class1/module4/lab4.rst.txt

 Let's try to install our iControl LX RPM on BIG-IP.

-To install the iControl LX extension, you'll first need to copy the iControl LX package onto your BIG-IP device into the correct folder.
+To install the iControl LX Extension, you'll first need to copy the iControl LX package onto your BIG-IP device into the correct folder.
 It should be in the following directory: ``/var/config/rest/downloads``.